Pedro Paulet

-Pedro Eleodoro Paulet Mostajo (2 July 1874 or 4 July 1875 – 30 January 1945) was a Peruvian diplomat and engineer.
-Some early rocket experts described him as a pioneer in aeronautics, saying that he was the first person to build a liquid-propellant rocket engine and modern rocket propulsion system, but his experiments were never independently verified.
+Pedro Eleodoro Paulet Mostajo (2 July 1874 or 4 July 1875 – 30 January 1945) was a Peruvian diplomat and industrial chemist.
+Some early rocket experts described him as a pioneer in aeronautics based on Paulet's retrospective statements detailing his construction of a liquid-propellant rocket engine and a modern rocket propulsion system in the 1890s, though his experiments were never independently verified.